Housing benefit if you are pension age

 Deductions for people who live with you

-Your housing benefit could be reduced if adult relatives or friends live with you.
+Your housing benefit could be reduced if adult family members or friends live with you.

-This is called a non dependent deduction.
+This is called a non dependant deduction.
 It only applies in some situations.

 Deductions do not apply for the first 6 months after your relative or friend moves in.